 Importance of Security: PCI DSS Compliance

 If you have a payment gateway, you’ve probably already heard about PCI DSS.
-For those who are not familiar, PCI DSS stands for the Payment Card Industry Data Security Standard and is a set of requirements intended to ensure that all companies that process, store or transmit credit card information maintain a secure environment.
-Basically, a PCI DSS-compliant payment gateway helps ensure that the payment data of your customers are secure.
-AISN adheres to PCI DSS compliance but does not store the PII of anyone utilizing the payment gateways that we provide.
+For those unfamiliar, PCI DSS stands for the Payment Card Industry Data Security Standard and is a set of requirements intended to ensure that all companies that process, store, or transmit credit card information maintain a secure environment.
+A PCI DSS-compliant payment gateway helps ensure that the payment data of your customers are secure.
+AISN adheres to PCI DSS compliance but does not store the PII of anyone utilizing the payment gateways we provide.

 Choosing the Right One

-For more than a decade, AISN has been helping businesses and Virginia governments build, maintain and support payment gateways and award-winning websites with confidence, and we’d love to help you too.
-Particularly if you are a Virginia government entity, implementing the payment gateway you’ve always wanted requires no RFP.
-You can use our pre-existing eGov contract with the Virginia IT Agency; it has pre-vetted rates and is available for all Virginia public entities to use.
+For more than a decade, AISN has been helping businesses and Virginia governments build, maintain, and support payment gateways and award-winning websites with confidence.
+We’d love to help you, too.
+If you are a Virginia government entity, implementing the payment gateway you’ve always wanted requires no RFP.
+You can use our pre-existing eGov contract with the Virginia IT Agency; it has pre-vetted rates and is available for all Virginia public entities.